baofff/Analytic-DPM/README.md

 Code for the paper [Analytic-DPM: an Analytic Estimate of the Optimal Reverse Variance in Diffusion Probabilistic Models ](https://arxiv.org/abs/2201.06503)

+News (May 18, 2022): We provide an extended codebase (https://github.com/baofff/Extended-Analytic-DPM) for Analytic-DPM:
+* It reproduces all main results, and additionally applies Analytic-DPM to score-based SDE.
+* For easy reproducing, it provides pretrained DPMs converted to a format that can be directly used, as well as running commands and FID statistics.

 News (Apr 22, 2022): Analytic-DPM received an *Outstanding Paper Award* at ICLR 2022!

 ## Requirements